Here's this, what is the State Department doing, giving this guy a visa?

 Well, if the other side is evil, it ain't giving up anything.

-If your position is right and you're the good side and you're the right side, and you give up something for the for the golden sake of compromise, then you have just compromised your core.
+If your position is right and you're the good side and you're the right side, and you give up something for the golden sake of compromise, then you have just compromised your core.

 And I don't know that that's worth it.